Japan, China, S. Korea Agree on Early Leaders' Summit

 Tokyo, March 22 (Jiji Press)--The foreign ministers of Japan, China and South Korea on Saturday confirmed that they will accelerate efforts to hold the next summit of the three countries' leaders in Japan at an early and appropriate time.

-The three ministers, meeting at the Japanese Foreign Ministry's Iikura Guest House in Tokyo, also agreed to promote future-oriented cooperation in the fields of trade, investment and the environment.
+The three ministers, holding talks at the Japanese Foreign Ministry's Iikura Guest House in Tokyo for about 80 minutes, also agreed to promote future-oriented cooperation in the fields of human exchange, trade and public health.

-This was the first meeting of foreign ministers of the three countries since November 2023, when the ministers met in Busan, South Korea.
+This was the first meeting of Japanese, Chinese and South Korean foreign ministers since November 2023, when the ministers met in Busan, South Korea, and the 11th such meeting.

 Japanese Foreign Minister Takeshi Iwaya chaired the latest meeting, which was attended by Chinese Foreign Minister Wang Yi and South Korean Foreign Minister Cho Tae-yul.